Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation.md

 src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/CountyLayer.PNG" width = "500" height = "300" />

 # Vignette 2: Using other geographic data
+Description: Use this method to generate a single layer automatically that has symbolized ToxPi figures for local statistics with predetermined size, as shown below

 **Steps:**
 * Run the script using the vignette 2 partial test data(partial dataset will take a few minutes whereas entire dataset will be roughly 20 minutes)